-2.2 The Fife Housing Partnership is underpinned by a working group structure designed to ensure effective implementation of a strategic housing plans for Fife.
-Outcomes for housing, health and social care are managed by the LHS Implementation and Performance Group and delivered through the LHS Social
+2.2 The Fife Housing Partnership is underpinned by a working group structure ensuring effective implementation of strategic housing plans for Fife.
+Outcomes for housing, health and social care are managed by the LHS Implementation and Performance Group through the LHS Social Inclusion theme.

-Inclusion Group.

-2.3 In 2013, a Housing Sector Reference Group was formed by Fife Council, registered social landlords and third sector organisations to help promote jointhousing, health and social care working in Fife.
+2.3 In 2013, a Housing Sector Reference Group was formed by Fife Council, registered social landlords and third sector organisations to help develop joint-housing, health and social care working.
 This group agreed a 'Fife model', outlining how Fife's housing sector could best contribute to health and social care.
-This model underpinned Fife's first Housing Contribution Statement and, following a process of public consultation, was incorporated into the LHS 2015-2020.
+This model was developed into Fife's first Housing Contribution Statement, the main strands of which became the housing, health and social care priority in the revised LHS 2015-2020.